ProvableHQ/leo/documentation/guides/executing.md

 The `leo execute` command executes the Leo program and outputs a transaction object

+## `leo run` vs `leo execute`

+Leo offers two commands for running an entry function, and they serve different
+purposes:

+- `leo run` evaluates the function and prints its outputs locally.
+It does not generate a zero-knowledge proof, does not produce a transaction, and nothing touches the network.
+This makes it fast and ideal for iterating on your logic.
+- `leo execute` compiles the program, synthesizes the circuit, generates an execution proof, and produces a broadcastable [`Transaction`](https://docs.aleo.org/learn/core-concepts/transactions/index.html).
+  Pass `--broadcast` to send that transaction to the network.

+A typical development loop is to iterate with `leo run` until the function behaves as expected, then switch to `leo execute` to produce the proof and transaction.

+## Running `leo execute`

 ```bash
 leo execute <FUNCTION_NAME> <INPUT_1> <INPUT_2> ...
 ```